jpvillaisaza/mailchimp-haskell/README.md

-# Haskell bindings for the MailChimp API
+# Haskell bindings for the Mailchimp API

 [![][1]][0]